 Social isolation in the senior community is a serious public health risk affecting many people in the U.S. during this pandemic.

-While this experience happens over a lifetime, 50% of seniors who are at risk of social isolation are more vulnerable to develop dementia and other serious medical problems.
+While this experience happens over a lifetime, 50% of seniors at risk of social isolation are more vulnerable to developing dementia and other serious medical problems.

-Seniors facing social isolation due to COVID-19 are more vulnerable for a number of reasons.
+Seniors facing social isolation due to COVID-19 are more vulnerable for some reasons.

 Most seniors have chronic conditions that younger people do not have.
 Senior’s aging immune system makes it harder to fight viruses, infections, and diseases making recoveries slower and more complicated.

-Social isolation in the elderly is associated with a reduction in health status and decrease quality of life.
+Social isolation in the elderly is associated with reduced health status and decreased quality of life.

 Other factors for loneliness and social isolation in the senior community include decreased mobility and income, isolation from family, loss of loved ones, inter-generational living, and less cohesive communities.

 We can help reduce the social isolation of our senior adults by communicating and reaching out.
-Let’s engage our family, friends, and neighbors to collaborate in making an action plan.
+Let’s engage our family, friends, and neighbors to collaborate on an action plan.

-Gather your elderly family member’s or neighbors’ phone number, email address, and mailing address.
+Gather your elderly family member’s or neighbor’s phone number, email address, and mailing address.
 Gathering contact information makes it easy to stay in touch regularly, while social distancing is encouraged by the government.
 You can contact the people you care about by phone, email, or even write letters.
-Set up regular times to call and stay in touch while you’re stuck at home.
+Set up regular times to call and stay in touch while you’re home.

 2. Help with social support

-Check-in with your older relative and neighbors.
-Call them, send them a text, email, or leave a note on their front door.
+Check in with your older relative and neighbors.
+Call them, text, email, or leave a note on their front door.
 Let them know you are thinking about them during this pandemic.
 Ask if they need anything; maybe they need groceries or medicines.
 If you’re cooking, make an extra and bring it to them.